mbutterick/quad/README.md

 A work-in-progress document processor written in [Racket](http://racket-lang.org).

 Create PDFs from a simple text-based source format.
-Use any TTF or OTF fonts you like.
+Use any TTF or OTF or WOFF fonts you like.

 Quad lets you avoid: